Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Concluding remarks

 Orbits of LEO satellites can now be measured precisely and almost continuously, thanks to the profound advance of space observation technology and GNSS receiver hardware.
 Modern and next generation of space observation will become even more precise to an unprecedented level.
-Because local solutions to the differential equations (\ref{EarthNewtonLAW}) are only valid around a small neighbourhood of a nominal reference orbit and will become divergent with the increase of time, they are not able to utilize full advantages of modern and next generation of space observation to its technological limit.
-With precisely measured orbits of LEO satellites, we have developed the measurement-based perturbation theory by turning the nonlinear differential equations (\ref{EarthNewtonLAW}) into the nonlinear Volterra's integral equations of the second kind and linearizing the nonlinear integral equations with precisely measured orbits of satellites.
+With precisely and almost continuously measured orbits of LEO satellites, we have developed the measurement-based perturbation theory by turning the nonlinear differential equations (\ref{EarthNewtonLAW}) into the nonlinear Volterra's integral equations of the second kind and linearizing the nonlinear integral equations with precisely measured orbits of satellites.
 As a result, we have constructed different global uniformly convergent solutions.
-Theoretically speaking, the global uniformly convergent solutions are able to fully use unprecedented high accuracy and continuity of modern and next generation of space observation and are a mathematical guarantee to extract smallest possible gravitational signals from satellite tracking measurements to their noise limit.
+Theoretically speaking, the global uniformly convergent solutions are able to fully use unprecedented accuracy and continuity of modern and next generation of space observation and are a mathematical guarantee to extract smallest possible gravitational signals from satellite tracking measurements to their technological limit of noise level.
 Thus, the global uniformly convergent solutions can be used for high-precision high-resolution mapping of the Earth's gravitational field from satellite tracking measurements.
 One more important advantage of measurement-based perturbation theory is that no iteration will be needed to estimate the unknown gravitational parameters from satellite tracking measurements, if the quasi-perturbation solutions of position and velocity are used, because these solutions are global uniformly convergent and linear with respect to the gravitational parameters.
 In this case, we do not need any initial approximate values of the harmonic coefficients $\mathbf{p}$ either.
-With precisely measured orbits of LEO satellites, we have also reformulated the determination of the Earth's gravitational field from satellite tracking measurements as a standard condition adjustment with unknown parameters.
-Obviously, much more work need to be done in the future. \\ {\bf Acknowledgement:} I thank Prof. Lars E. Sj\"{o}berg very much for bringing the work of Bjerhammer (1967) to my attention and for scanning and sending it to me.
-This work is partially supported by a Grant-in-Aid for Scientific Research (C25400449).
+With precisely measured orbits of LEO satellites, we have also reformulated the determination of the Earth's gravitational field from satellite tracking measurements as a standard condition adjustment with unknown parameters. \\ {\bf Acknowledgement:} I thank Prof. Lars E. Sj\"{o}berg very much for bringing the work of Bjerhammer (1967) to my attention and for scanning and sending it to me.
+I also thank a reviewer for the very constructive comments on the general relativistic (Lense-Thirring) effect.